AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 beauty, hope and peace.\"[^93]

 From 70 AD, the date of the fall of Jerusalem, to about 150 AD, there is very little Christian literature.
-It is only with **Justin Martyr**, who was executed in 166 AD, that there is any considerable literature of the church.
+It is only with Justin Martyr, who was executed in 166 AD, that there is any considerable literature of the church.
 The fathers before Justin are \"shadows, formless phantoms, whose writings are uncertain and only partly genuine."
 Speaking of the scarcity of literature pertaining to those times and the changes